+Honestly, Wind Waker Switch sounds like a dream come true.
 I’ve been a Zelda fan since I could pick up a controller, and in my many years exploring the lands of Hyrule or riding the waves on the King of Red Lions, few games have recaptured the magic and the wonder that emanates from every second of The Legend of Zelda: The Wind Waker.
-The art style, the action, the amazing music, it’s all just so perfect, so you might be wondering where is the Wind Waker Switch port?
+The art style, the action, the amazing music, it’s all just so perfect.
+So where is the port?

 Despite being pretty happy to port or remaster many previously released titles (and to great success, Mario Kart still sells better than cans of coke), Nintendo hasn’t quite gotten around to bringing either Wind Waker or the improved Wind Waker HD to the Switch yet, even though the Switch has sold a mammoth amount of over 100m consoles compared to the Wii U’s 13.5m.
 So, let’s speculate and do some guesswork, as to when Ninty might do the sensible thing and put one of the best games ever made on one of the best consoles ever made, shall we?

 Let’s sail across the ocean of information and get stuck right into our Wind Waker Switch guide.

 Wind Waker Switch release date speculation

 Frankly, there have been rumours of Wind Waker and Twilight Princess coming to the Nintendo Switch every year since the console launched.
 With two of the most successful Wii U titles thanks to their respective HD remakes and two of the most highly acclaimed entries in one of Nintendo’s premiere franchises, it just makes sense.
 So are the rumours anything more than wishful thinking?